lauraschornack/katacoda1/create-ML-model/step5.md

+The next phase of Machine Learning Development is:
 MODEL

     # 2. Define the operations for the predicting values
     # be sure to use the tensorflow method for add and multiply,
     #so it happens in the learning env and added to the computation graph